saschaende/t3helpers/README.md

 # Features

-A list of short functions you can use within your extensions:
+Some short functions you can use within your extensions (and many more...):

 ## Filesystem